Vilijan/ASABidding/README.md

 ​		Here we are creating optional variables for the *asaDelegateAddress* and the *algoDelegateAddress* values.
 If those variables  contain some value it means that they have already been set up which should result in a setup failure.
 If those variables does not contain any value it means that we are setting them up for the first time.

+#### Transferring the ASA

-4. **Transferring the ASA** - This is the most complex PyTeal code that handles the bidding logic in the application.
+This is the most complex PyTeal code that handles the bidding logic in the application.
 This code runs when atomic transfer with 4 transaction is executed.
 The atomic transfer transactions were described previously in the *Possible action calls* section.

 ```python
 def asa_transfer_logic():
     # Valid first transaction